Shepherd-Core - Config-Models

 field V_input_drop_mV: Annotated[float, FieldInfo(annotation=NoneType, required=True, metadata=[Ge(ge=0), Le(le=4290000.0)])] = 0

-⤷ simulate input-diode
+⤷ simulate voltage drop for input-diode or LDO.

 Constraints: